SAP-archive/dbr-tool/USER_GUIDE.md

 Document service backup and restore tool, or simply `dbr`, allows to backup data from Document service and restore data to Document service.
-The backup operation reads your documents from the Document service using the Document Backup and writes them as extended JSONs to files in a designated directory.
+The backup operation reads your documents from the Document service using the Document Backup service and writes them as extended JSONs to files in a designated directory.
 This directory can be later used for restoration.

 Both operations have an option to choose an environment. `dbr` supports all available environments